-•The percentage of "WoS-KAKEN articles" in Japanese scholarly articles has risen from around 36% in the latter 1990s to around 52% in recent years.
+- •The percentage of "WoS-KAKEN articles" in Japanese scholarly articles has risen from around 36% in the latter 1990s to around 52% in recent years. - •The percentage of "WoS-KAKEN articles" in Japanese Top 10% adjusted articles has risen from around 52% in the latter 1990s to around 60% in recent years.

-•The percentage of "WoS-KAKEN articles" in Japanese Top 10% adjusted articles has risen from around 52% in the latter 1990s to around 60% in recent years.
+Breakdown of the number of Japanese WoS articles

-Breakdown of the number of Japanese Top 10% adjusted articles
+Source: Compiled by the National Institute of Science and Technology Policy based on Thomson Reuters (now Clarivate Analytics) Web of

-Source: Compiled by the National Institute of Science and Technology Policy based on Thomson Reuters (now Clarivate Analytics) Web of Science XLM (SCIE, end 2015) 1."W-K" are "WoS-KAKEN articles" and "W-only" are "WoS-only articles".
+- Science XLM (SCIE, end 2015)

-2. "Top 10 W-K" are "WoS-KAKEN articles" in the Top 10% adjusted articles, and "Top 10 W-only" are "WoS-only articles" in the Top 10% adjusted articles.
+1. "W-K" are "WoS-KAKEN articles" and "W-only" are "WoS-only articles".

-"Japanese articles" are those in which one or more Japanese research institution is listed in the affiliations of the author(s) in the Web of З. Science database of scholarly papers in the natural sciences.
+2. "Top 10 W-K" are "WoS-KAKEN articles" in the Top 10% adjusted articles, and "Top 10 W-only" are "WoS-only articles" in the Top 10% adjusted articles. - 'Japanese articles" are those in which one or more Japanese research institution is listed in the affiliations of the author(s) in the Web of Science database of scholarly papers in the natural sciences.

-Source: Produced by the Ministry of Education, Culture, Sports, Science and Technology (MEXT), based on: MEXT & National Institute of Science and Technology Policy, Structural Analysis of Scholarly Paper Production in Japan based on Linkage of Web of Science Databases of Scholarly Papers and the Grants-in-Aid for Scientific Research Database (KAKEN) [Additional Materials] (in Japanese).
+Source: Produced by the Ministry of Education, Culture, Sports, Science and Technology (MEXT), based on: MEXT & National Institute of Science and Technology Policy, Structural Analysis of Scholarly Paper Production in Japan based on Linkage of Web of Science Databases of Scholarly Papers and the Grants-in-Aid for Scientific Research Database (KAKEN) [Additional Materials] (in

-○The percentage of Japanese adjusted top 10% articles among "WoS-KAKEN articles" is around 10%, which is higher than among "WoS-only articles" (7%).
+The percentage of Japanese adjusted top 10% articles among "WoS-KAKEN articles" is around 10%, which is higher than among "WoS-only articles" (7%).

 Integral count Percentage of "Top 10 W-K" in "W-K"

-integrareount W-K Тор 10 W-К Percentage
+integral count W-K Top 10 W-K Percentage

 2011-2013 40,157 3,893 9.7%

-Integral count Percentage of "Top 10 W-only" in "W-only" integrarcount W-only Top 10 W-only Percentage 2011-2013 37,099 2,551 6.9%
+Integral count Percentage of "Top 10 W-only" in "W-only" integral count W-only Top 10 W-only Percentage 2011-2013 37,099 2,551 6.9%